kevinsullivan/TMDE/README.md

 ## Legal and contact
 - Acknowledgement: This work is supported in part by the National Science Foundation under grant (Award Abstract) #1909414.
 - Copyright: © 2021 by Kevin Sullivan, et al.
+- Permission: We kindly request that you let us know of your use of this technology, for teaching, reseasrch, government, or industrial purposes.
 - Contact Author: Kevin Sullivan.
 UVa CS Dept. sullivan@virginia.edu.